eserlxl/aurgen/doc/MAPPING-SYSTEM.md

 1. **Run Regularly** - Update mappings periodically to stay current
 2. **Review Changes** - Check the output to see what was added
-3. **Test Thoroughly** - Test aurgen with new mappings before committing
+3. **Test Thoroughly** - Test AURGen with new mappings before committing
 4. **Use Git** - Commit changes to track mapping evolution

 ## Contributing